abhinababasu/chobi/README.md

 # chobi
 ## Introduction
-A static photo gallery generator
+A static photo gallery generator. chobi is lansliteration of "ছবি" which means picture in Bengali/Bangla.

 ## Build
 Get the sources and then build using